JosephJackels/Weather-App/readme.txt

+*** Found a bug?
+Have a comment, critique, or suggestion?
+Want to hire me?
+Make a commit, or send me an email at jackelsjoseph@gmail.com ***

 This is a simple Weather App.
 A forecast is created via the Open Weather Map API - https://openweathermap.org

 The app requests a current forecast and 5day/3hour forecast - the free options from Open Weather Map